sadreactonly/onboarding_flow/README.md

 - **Seamless Navigation**: Utilize an integrated page controller for smooth transitions between onboarding screens.
 - **Customizable AppBar**: Incorporate an AppBar with adjustable text style, background color, and navigation options for a coherent look and feel.
 - **Custom Skip Button**: Provide users with the option to bypass the onboarding process via a customizable skip button.
+- **Customizable Continue/Finish Button**: Provide users with the option to bypass the onboarding process via a customizable continue/finish button.
 ## Getting Started

 To incorporate the `onboarding_flow` package into your project, follow the steps below: